ep2lab/akiles/README.md

 ![Akiles logo](/docs/logo.png)

 Matlab implementation of the kinetic plasma plume model described in
-M. Merino et al., "Direct-Vlasov Study of Electron Cooling Mechanisms in Paraxial, Unmagnetized Plasma Thruster Plumes," IEPC-2017-104.
+M. Merino et al., "Kinetic electron model for plasma thruster plumes," 2018 Plasma Sources Sci.
+Technol.
+27 035013.
 The name Akiles2d stands for "Advanced Kinetic Iterative pLasma Expansion Solver 2D."

-The first version of this code has been funded by ESA under contract 4000116180/15/NL/PS.
+The development of the first version of this code was carried out under ESA contract 4000116180/15/NL/PS.
 It has been developed by Mario Merino and Javier Mauriño, the latter during a research visit to the [EP2](http:\\ep2.uc3m.es) group at UC3M, funded by a UK Royal Academy of Engineering Engineering Leaders